 Pro Tip: Take a Peek “Under” Your Emotions/Feelings!

 One of the biggest (ok, perhaps the biggest) soap boxes I get on is to tell the world that: NO. Emotions are not just annoying byproducts of your thinking.
-Yes, you can think your way into feeling shitty, fabulous, frustrated, horny, enraged, hopeful with anticipation, and so on… and that would be a top down route, but most of what our body, brains, guts, etc, are doing for us, is happening behind the scenes.
-Subconscious mind.
-Neuroception.
-The Preparatory Set.
-I like that neuroscientist Antonio Damasio uses the phrase “largely non-conscious” when describing how emotions get translated into feelings.
-Rather than taking time o “think right,” you “act right.”
+Yes, you can think your way into feeling sh*tty, fabulous, frustrated, horny, enraged, hopeful with anticipation, and so on… and that would be a top down route, but most of what our body, brains, guts, etc, are doing for us, is happening behind the scenes.
+If you are curious check out more on:

 These days I tend to get complimented on my “energy,” warmth, and shiny eyes.
 Recently I came home to my apartment complex to find that someone had parked in my assigned spot.
 I became instantly furious and enraged.
 It was so different from my usual state of being that I had to stop for a second and assess.

 It’s kinda cool how you can be SO MAD and yet witnessing it all from a level beneath like “Whoa, I haven’t seen rage in YEARS.
 What is going on here?”
 In my curiosity, I deemed that I must’ve triggered whichever of the 7 “Emotional Systems” tapped into territorial rage (spoiler alert: it was the RAGE system)…